 Some providers we've reviewed, like Consumer Cellular, bump you up to the next tier when you go over your minutes.
 Lively doesn't do that.
 It charges 35 cents for each minute over your limit and 10 cents per text, so you'll want to select the best plan for you to avoid high overage fees.

-Lively also offers Health & Safety packages.
+Lively also offers Health & Safety Packages.
 These are optional and cost $19.99 to $34.99 per month (more on those later).

 The little red phone showed up at my door in a box with the following items:

 Since many older adults experience a change in vision as they age,1 I was happy to see that the user guide was printed in nice big font.
-The first step in the instructions was to activate the Lively Flip.
-The activation guide gave me two options for this: online or by phone.
-I wanted to activate my phone online, but when I navigated to the activation page on the Lively website, I was given an activation phone number to call.
-So, I'll save you some time: Activate your Lively Flip by calling the number listed in the activation guide.
+The first step in the instructions was to activate the Jitterbug Flip2 – either online or by phone.
+I tried activating my phone online, but the website just gave me an activation number to call.
+So, I'll save you some time: Activate your Jitterbug Flip2 by calling the number listed in the activation guide.

 |Value Talk & Text||300||$0.10 each||$14.99 per month|

 Lively's Value Talk & Text plan costs $14.99 per month plus 10 cents per text message.
 You also need to pay a one-time $35 activation fee when you purchase the Jitterbug Flip2 and begin service.
 Unlike other cellular providers, Lively doesn't offer AARP or other discounts on phone plans.
 However, Likely does offer an AARP discount for their Health & Safety Packages if you decide to add one to your phone plan.
 More on those later!